 I had to photograph a 500+ person event, full of potentially drunk university students, on my own.

-I returned to the hallway where I had setup my lighting and took a few moments to calm my nerves.
+I returned to the hallway where I had setup my lighting and took a few moments to recompose myself.
 I was comfortable with all the individual photography elements I would have to do tonight.
 The meet and greet, the formal photos and then the party.
 It was just putting that all together, with so many people!
 Speaking of which, the meet and greet room was becoming full with people arriving.
-It was time to shoot. "okay, just go out there and take some fucking good photos" I thought to myself.
+It was time to shoot. "okay, just go out there and take some good photos" I thought to myself.

 The calm before the storm